team-balloonicorn/deno-backend-starter/README.md

 A starter project for building a backend with Deno.
 It features:

 - Routing of HTTP requests.
-- Testing of HTTP functinality.
+- Testing of HTTP functionality.
 - Reloading in development.
 - Serving of static files.
 - Rendering of JSX HTML templates.
 - A logger and logging of HTTP requests.
 - Dependency injection of effects to help with testing.
-- Loading of development secrets from a git-ignored `secrets.jsonc` file.
+- Loading of development secrets from a git-ignored `secrets.env` file.

 ## Table of contents